-Mutual funds are an investment device whereby money in the form of investment is pooled from a number of investors who share a common financial goal.
-This pool is maintained by a fund manager – this involved investing the sum from the pool into various instruments like company stocks, shares and bonds, in accordance with the risk appetite of the investors.
+While one asset class may perform better than another in a given year, a diversified portfolio will deliver relatively consistent returns over time.
+Mutual Fund is one such investment tool that allows you to diversify your portfolio without any hassle.
+Mutual funds are an investment instrument whereby money in the form of investment is pooled from several investors who share a common financial goal.
+This pool is maintained by a fund manager – which involves investing the sum from the pool into various instruments like company stocks, shares and bonds, in accordance with the risk appetite of the investor.
 The risk profile of the investors is the governing parameter for the kind of portfolio the fund manager builds.

-One of the main benefits of mutual funds often extolled is that they are able to diversify the portfolio and hence spread the risk.
-It’s a really simple concept now that you know what mutual funds are: since mutual funds pool capital from different investors, it reduces the overall risk of investment, and then the pool goes into different investment destinations.
+As often extolled, one of the main benefits of mutual funds is that they are able to diversify the portfolio and hence spread the risk.
+It’s a simple concept now that you know what mutual funds are.
+Since mutual funds pool capital from different investors, they reduce the overall risk of investment, and then the pool goes into different investment destinations.

-Equity mutual funds that invest at least 65% of their funds into equity shares.
-Classified as large cap, small cap, mid cap, sector-based stocks.
+Fund managers invest equity funds in the shares of different companies classified as large cap, small cap and sectoral-based stocks.
 Equity mutual funds are risky because their movement and growth are dependent on stock market performance.
 But the risk can potentially pay off well, with the dividend getting reinvested for goals of growth.

-The importance of portfolio diversification is not lost on any investor, no matter how layman or expert on the investment knowledge spectrum.
-No investments are immune to market-related risks and diversification is the ideal mode to mitigate risks and allow your portfolio to perform better.
+The importance of portfolio diversification is not lost on any investor, no matter how layman or expert the investor is on the investment knowledge spectrum.
+None of the investments are immune to market-related risks and diversification is the ideal mode to mitigate risks and allow your portfolio to perform better.

 The logic is that different industries and sectors don’t move up and down at the same time or at the same rate.
 They aren’t sensitive to economic forces in the exact same magnitude, so mixing up the portfolio makes your mutual funds investment less likely to experience major blows.